 After the Red Beach, take a car to the proximate Faros Lighthouse for some sweeping views of the sea, and if you're in time, catch the sunset.

 But if you are early, stop for dinner at Taverna Giogaros, recommended by a local as the restaurant of 'the best fisherman on the island.'

 Indeed, neither the food nor the view disappointed.
-Definitely make a reservation during tourist season or if you're coming in during 'normal' dinner time, which is 8 or 9 pm here.
+Definitely make a reservation during tourist season or if you're coming in during 'normal' dinner time (9 or 10 pm).

 Fried calamari - hands down the best calamari I've ever had.
 I would go as far to say I've never had calamari before I had this.
 Tender and chewy squid enshrined within a perfectly fried, crispy, crunchy, croissant-like shell.
 I would come back to Santorini just for this.